pyther/pyther.github.io/_posts/2020-05-03-bypass-att-gateway-openwrt.markdown

 EAP packets between the AT&T Router and the ONT, so the AT&T Router can authenticate on our behalf.

-[pyther/goeap_proxy](https://github.com/pyther/goeap_proxy/) is one of many EAP Proxy tools that can help us.
-The proxy listen on both interfaces for EtherType 0x888E (EAP over LAN) frames and forwards EAP packets between interfaces.
+[pyther/goeap_proxy](https://github.com/pyther/goeap_proxy/) is one of many EAP Proxies available.
+The proxy listens on both interfaces for EtherType 0x888E (EAP over LAN) frames and forwards EAP packets between interfaces.

 #### Build
 1. Go to [pyther/openwrt-feed](https://github.com/pyther/openwrt-feed)